Will E-commerce Replace Traditional Stores?

 Even offline businesses usually take a while to become profitable.
 But a wise business person would start both together.
 Customers from his offline business could be sent to his website, while he waited for it to become known online.
 When the website began to produce revenue he would have money coming in from both sources, with miner changes in overhead.
 Compare that to an entrepreneur that decided to start one without the other.
 A website can be the difference for offline operations.
 Just as offline operations have been the difference for e-commerce operations.

-There’s no downside to selling online
+There’s no downside to selling your offering online and off

 People afraid to start small businesses, would increase their chances for success by adding an e-commerce website to their equation.
 The Bricks and clicks business model is the wave of the future.
 Why put half a business together only to find it would have worked better with a website.
 Online you don’t have to keep inventories of the products you sell.
 All you have to have is pictures, and you could have your products drop shipped.
 Drop shippers would send the products to your customers under your name.
 And, your customers would think it came from you.

 An e-commerce website is not a second business, it’s a complement to your offline operation no matter how small it may be.
 Having an online and an offline component to any company increases the probability you will succeed.
 And, no matter what type of company you have if it’s related you can sell it online.
 Landscaping companies can sell gardening supplies.
 Consulting firms can sell publications.
 Cosmetologists can sell beauty supplies.
 And, accounting firms can sell accounting supplies, software and computers.
 These and many other types of companies can have their products drop shipped or can become part of affiliate programs.
 Add a website to your business and watch your revenue grow.